hmrc/object-store-client/README.md

 The methods available on the client encapsulate the HTTP interaction with object-store service, making it easier for the consuming service to interact with the object-store service.

 The operations available via object-store-client are
-- Put a new document
+- Put a new object
-- Download a document
+- Download a object
-- Delete a document
+- Delete a object
-- List documents under a path
+- List objects under a path
+- Zip objects under a path
+- Upload a new object from a url

 Read more [here](https://github.com/hmrc/object-store/blob/master/README.md) about object-store.